 The verified data in the TMCH is used to support Sunrise services, which allow trademark holders an early opportunity to register domain names corresponding to their marks before domain names are made generally available to the public.
 The RPM Staff Paper explains that "New gTLD registries are required to offer a Sunrise period of at least 30 days.
-This can occur in line with one of two options: (i) In the case of a Start-Date Sunrise, the Registry Operator must provide the service for a minimum of thirty (30) calendar days prior to General Registration and must provide thirty (30) calendar days' notice prior to the start of the Sunrise period. (ii) In the case of an End-Date Sunrise, the Registry has no advance notice requirement; however, the Registry Operator must provide the service for a minimum of use a time-based allocation method (e.g., first come, first served).
-The majority of registries who have launched to date have offered an End-Date Sunrise."37 New gTLD registry operators are also obliged to maintain a Sunrise Dispute
+This can occur in line with one of two options: (i) In the case of a Start-Date Sunrise, the Registry Operator must provide the service for a minimum of thirty (30) calendar days prior to General Registration and must provide thirty (30) calendar days' notice prior to the start of the Sunrise period. (ii) In the case of an End-Date Sunrise, the Registry has no advance notice requirement; however, the Registry Operator must provide the service for a minimum of sixty (60) calendar days prior to General Registration, and must not use a time-based allocation method (e.g., first come, first served).
+The majority of registries who have launched to date have offered an End-Date Sunrise."
+New gTLD registry operators are also obliged to maintain a Sunrise Dispute